Intrauterine Device (IUD)

 Pre-insertion education and screening

 Before getting an IUD, you may have an orientation session with one of our healthcare professionals that will outlines the benefits. side effects and risks and to determine whether you can safely use and IUD.
+This appointment is also an opportunity to ask any questions you may have about the IUD and the insertion process.

 If you cancel, reschedule or change your insertion appointment less than 48 hours before your insertion, you will be charged a $50 administration fee that is payable immediately.
 You will not be permitted to book another insertion until this fee is paid.
 This fee is to prevent last minute cancellations and changes to our IUD schedule that could impact other patients.